Marching Sound Machine

-The Marching Sound Machine is the official marching band of North Carolina Central University.
+The Sound Machine is the official marching band of North Carolina Central University.
 The Sound Machine performs pre-game and halftime shows at all North Carolina Central home games and travels to most away games.

 History

 The history of the North Carolina Central's Marching Band dates back to the 1930s when Dr. Stephen Junius Wright, an assistant professor of education at the then North Carolina College in Durham, was asked to organize the first marching band.
 The inaugural band was believed to have about 25 musicians.

 In 1958, Dr. Richard Henry Lee Jones, became the fifth band director to lead the program.
 Jones is credited for growing the band to around 120 members and gaining both national and local recognition for their performances.
 In 1960, the band performed at the inauguration for then Governor of North Carolina, Terry Sanford.
 The following year, the band performed during halftime of the New York Giants-Dallas Cowboys football game in front of 56,000 fans at Yankee Stadium.